surniaulula/wpsso/readme.txt

 	* Replaced calls to `SucomUtil::json_encode_array()` with `wp_json_encode()`.
 	* Removed the 'wpsso_wpseo_replace_vars' filter (no longer required).
 	* Removed the `SuextJsonFormat` class (no longer used).
+	* Changed the notification TTL from 600 to 60 seconds.
 * **Requires At Least**
 	* PHP v7.2.
 	* WordPress v5.2.